SPARQL Web Pages - User Guide

 The property ui:prototype links a user-defined class with a template instance that serves as blueprint for any instance of the class.
 At execution time, the SWP engine will create a deep copy of this prototype as a starting point to populate the instance node.

 The following example will illustrate this concept.
-Let's assume we want to (repeatedly) create a HTML list of subclasses of the given class (?superClass).
-We can define a class ex:SubClassesList as a subclass of ui:Element and of type ui:NodeClass with the following prototype:
+Let's assume we want to (repeatedly) create a HTML list of children of the given person (?parent).
+We can define an element class ex:ChildrenList as a subclass of ui:Element and of type ui:NodeClass with the following prototype:

 <ul>